List of schools in the Perth metropolitan area: Catholic primary schools

 In Western Australia, Catholic primary schools are usually (but not always) linked to a parish.
 Prior to the 1970s, most schools were founded by religious institutes, but with the decrease in membership of these institutes, together with major reforms inside the church, lay teachers and administrators began to take over the schools, a process which completed by approximately 1990.
 The Catholic Education Office (CEO), headquartered in Leederville, was established in 1993 and is responsible for co-ordinating administration, curriculum and policy across the Catholic school system.
 Preference for enrolment is given to Catholic students from the parish or local area, although non-Catholic students are admitted if room is available.

 Until 2009, Catholic primary schools accommodate students from kindergarten to year 7 in the Western Australian school system, but from 2010, year 7 students are accommodated by the Catholic high school system.
-The change is limited to Catholic schools; almost all others (state and independent) remain K-7 schools.
+The change is limited to Catholic schools; almost all others (state and independent) remain K–7 schools.

+Catholic K–12 and high schools

-Independent primary schools
+Independent schools

-Independent primary schools (officially referred to as "non-systemic schools" in Part 4 of the School Education Act 1999) comprise those which are outside the State or Catholic systems.
+Independent schools (officially referred to as "non-systemic schools" in Part 4 of the School Education Act 1999) comprise those which are outside the State or Catholic systems.
 These schools are officially registered by the Minister based on formal advice from the chief executive officer of the Department of Education and Training, following an application by the governing body of the school at least six months in advance of the school's opening.
 It is an offence in Western Australia to run an unregistered school, under Section 154 of the Act.
 Under the previous Act (Education Act 1928), a school could commence first but had to apply within one month for "efficient" status, which would be granted by the Minister after inspection and a comprehensive audit by the Department (Section 32A).